Home > Blogs > UK Landlord Responsibilities & Renters’ Rights Act to Protect Tenants

 Meeting Safety Standards

 Meeting Safety Standards is a key landlord responsibility to ensure their property complies with all legal safety regulations.
 This includes maintaining gas and electrical systems and installing smoke and carbon monoxide alarms.
 Landlords make sure that heating and hot water are safe and functional.
-These precautions will result in increasing the liability of tenants to landlords.
+These precautions help landlords fulfil their duty of care and build trust with tenants.

 Health and Safety Inspections